ansible-collections/cisco.ios/docs/cisco.ios.ios_vlans_module.rst

 .. note::
    - Tested against Cisco IOSl2 device with Version 15.2 on VIRL.
-   - This RM works only with Cisco IOS L2 switch.
+   - Starting from v2.5.0, this module will fail when run against Cisco IOS devices that do not support VLANs.
+The offline states (``rendered`` and ``parsed``) will work as expected.